-Dermal fillers have increased in popularity over the last two decades with a global expansion of cosmetic fillers.
+Over the last two decades, dermal fillers have soared in popularity, with a global expansion of cosmetic fillers.
 In the past, the only means for facial improvement was through plastic surgery.
-Now, with the advent of a myriad of injectable fillers, dermatologists are able to restore a more youthful appearance, in just one hour, without cosmetic surgery.
+Now, with the advent of a myriad of injectable fillers, cosmetic dermatologists, like Dr. Michele Green in NYC, are able to restore a more youthful appearance, in just one hour, without surgery.
 In the United States, the use of dermal fillers has grown exponentially.
 At last count, approximately 3 million dermal filler procedures were performed in the United States this year.
 Statistics from the American Society of Plastic Surgeons show an increase in the millions of facial filler procedures versus the previous year.

 Before & After photos: Juvederm Voluma 2 weeks